Elections 2019: Rotorua council candidate subjected to racial slur

 A Rotorua Lakes Council candidate is disgusted after being subjected to a racial slur while putting up hoardings.

-Eighteen-year-old Fisher Wang is one of 34 candidates vying for a spot on Rotorua Lakes Council.
+Fisher Wang, 18, is one of 34 candidates vying for a spot on Rotorua Lakes Council.

 Wang, who is in his first year out of school, entered the contest because he wanted the age of local councillors to "better represent our community".

-In a Facebook post Wang revealed he was putting up two billboards on Pukehangi Rd over the weekend when someone in a car driving past yelled: "We're not voting for f***ing Chinamen".
+Wang was putting up two billboards on Pukehangi Rd on Sunday when someone in a car driving past yelled: "We're not voting for f***ing Chinamen".

+He told the Rotorua Daily Post his whole family was helping him put up the billboards and did a double take when they heard the slur.

+"We thought did we just hear that correctly?
+Did they just say that?"

 "[It] has no place in our society and I hope you realise that and grow up.